 Dessert featured one of the restaurant’s most popular dishes, torokeru chocolato to hazelnut no fondant, the chocolate and hazelnut fondant with milk ice cream, an indulgent and rich dessert which was reminiscent of a warm and soft ferraro rocher.
 This dish is very rich so if you’re already full then I would recommend sharing this or selecting something different.
 We were also fortunate to test out a Vanilla Yoghurt panacotta with crumble, coconut jelly and citrus fruits which is potentially going on the Summer menu (definitely add this to the menu as it was amazing!)
 A perfect blend of the sour, sweet and zest.

 The cocktail and sake list at Toko Melbourne is extensive so you can definitely something to suit your palate and accompany your meal.
-I had the Shimimoto Sour, a great mix of apricot infused Yamasaki whisky, Absinthe and honey infused chamomile.
+I had the Shimimoto Sour from their product line, a great mix of apricot infused Yamasaki whisky, Absinthe and honey infused chamomile.
 A light yet multi-layered cocktail that was lightly sweet and perfect with our dishes.

 The level of creativity yet nod to traditionalism at Toko Melbourne is something unique.
 Definitely a place where you feel like you’re taking a journey through Japan with a bit of a twist.
 It’s raised the bar for Japanese cuisine in Melbourne.